AmeyaAtreya/E-Waste-Generation-Classification-Using-EfficientNetV2B3/README.md

 ## 📌 Conclusion

-This project demonstrates the power of **Transfer Learning with EfficientNetV2B0** for accurate and efficient e-waste image classification.
+This project demonstrates the power of **Transfer Learning with EfficientNetV2B3** for accurate and efficient e-waste image classification.
 The model's performance, combined with a user-friendly web interface, offers a promising solution to automate and scale e-waste management processes.

 ---

 ## 📈 Future Scope

-- Experiment with larger EfficientNet variants (e.g., V2B1/B2)
+- Experiment with custom CNNs, and other models (like MobileNet, XceptionNet etc)
 - Apply advanced hyperparameter tuning for optimization
 - Integrate object detection for localizing e-waste within images